Motselisi/zero_day/README.md

-This is going great
-This is hard
-This is tricky
+This file is mandatory in projects